jouellnyc/Wifi6-ESP32-C6-RISC-V/README.md

 # ESP32-C6 MicroPython WiFi 6 Development Guide

-- A short guide for working with the ESP32-C6 development board running bleeding-edge MicroPython, showcasing WiFi 6 capabilities and RISC-V features.
+- A short guide for working with the ESP32-C6 development board running bleeding-edge MicroPython (as of today), showcasing WiFi 6 capabilities and RISC-V features.

 - I bought this little guy from AliExpress (I'm sure the link will change by the time you read this):